questbook/blog/content/posts/announcing-klaytn-partnership.md

 draft: true
 ---

 We are delighted to announce Questbook is now the official Grants and Bounty partner for *Klaytn*! _All_ the grants and bounties from Klaytn ecosystem will now be disbursed via Questbook.
+Klaytn has a large grant program.
+Notably, helping Opensea [get off the ground](https://dappradar.com/blog/klaytn-2-0-to-boost-efforts-on-global-ecosystem-expansion) in the early days.

+Klaytn and Questbook join hands to find and fund the next Opensea!

 # What this means for the community
 ## Single Home